A Taxonomy Of The Different Species Of Hamburger

 In Ireland Spice Burgers are the rage, a patented recipe with ground beef, onions, grains, spices, and coated with bread crumbs.
 Made by Walsh Family Foods since the 1950s, they are found a "chippers", restaurant specializing in fried fish and chips (potatoes).
 It is usually deep fried, but the Walsh site says "this product has universal applications including breakfast, with baked beans and potato, as a quick microwave TV snack or served from the bar-b-que".
 The picture at right is from the Walsh website.

-In Australia a typical burger will have pickled beetroot (yuuuuuck), sunnyside up egg, sliced pineapple, and a chile paste such as sambal oelek or sriracha.
-I am told that the challenge is to keep the beet juice off your shirt.
+In Australia a typical burger might have sweet canned beets (yuuuuuck), sunnyside up egg, and sliced or canned pineapple.
+It might also have chile paste such as sambal oelek or sriracha, bacon, cheese, lettuce, tomato, and onion.
+I am told that there might also be ketchup or barbecue sauce and that the challenge is to keep the beet juice off your shirt.

 In Korea, don't be surprised to find kimchi, a form of pickled cabbage, on your burger.
 Hey, just think of it as a type of kraut or slaw.